luuquangtrung/network-slicing-resources/README.md

-# network-slicing-algorithms
+# network-slicing-resources
-Awesome Resources on Network Slicing Algorithms
+Awesome Resources on Network Slicing

-This repo maintains a list of resources that utilize different methods to solve network slicing related problems.
+This repo maintains a list of resources related to network slicing paradigm (specifications, datasets, algorithms, etc.).
 Highly cited papers are marked with ✨

 (to be updated frequently...)